SwatiVerma2/Kubernetes-Notes/04_Labels-and-Selectors.md

     instance: t2.micro

 ```
-- the Pod my-pod will only be scheduled on a Node that has the label instance=t2.micro.
+- the Pod node-selector will only be scheduled on a Node that has the label instance=t2.micro.

   ![image](https://github.com/user-attachments/assets/c8295333-fff0-4667-9531-fdc5d6fa7573)